-Buffalo Ridge Resort and Business Center was once the first South Dakota, School for the Blind which was a collection of nine buildings on 37 acres in Gary, SD.
-For more than 60 years it served as the state’s educational facility for blind children.
-In 1895, the citizens of Gary, SD lost their status as county seat and offered the Deuel County Courthouse Building to the state to be used as a school for the blind.
+Once the first South Dakota School for the Blind, Buffalo Ridge Resort, in Gary, South Dakota, was a collection of nine buildings on 37 acres.
+For more than 60 years it served as the state’s educational facility for blind children, with an emphasis on individual developement, rather than a group developement.
+In 1895, after Gary lost their status as the county seat, citizens offered the Deuel County Courthouse Building to the state of South Dakota, to be used as a school for the blind.
 Because the original building was unsuitable for a school, the citizens of Gary raised to money to build a two-story brick structure (1899-1900).
-The school opened in 1900 making it the 42nd school for the blind in the nation.
+The school opened in 1900, making it the 42nd School for the Blind in the nation.

 The average enrollment at the school was 55 to 60 students per year.
-From the beginning, the course of instruction offered at the school followed closely what was taught in the common schools of the state.
-In addition to the regular curriculum, braille was taught, as was gymnasium, industrial work, piano tuning, broom making, chair caning, and upholstery, as well as domestic science.
+From the beginning, the course of instruction offered at the school followed closely with what was taught in public schools across the state.
+In addition to the regular curriculum, braille, gym, industrial work, piano-tuning, broom-making, chair-caning, upholstery, and domestic science, were also taught.